anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 In stateful mode, the Join Proxy acts as a UDP "circuit" proxy that does not change the UDP payload (data octets according to {{RFC768}}) but only rewrites the IP and UDP headers of each packet it receives from Pledge and Registrar.

-The stateful join proxy operates as a 'pseudo' UDP circuit proxy creating and utilizing connection mapping state to rewrite the IP address and UDP port number packet header fields of UDP packets that it forwards between Pledge and Registrar.
+The stateful Join Proxy operates as a 'pseudo' UDP circuit proxy creating and utilizing connection mapping state to rewrite the IP address and UDP port number packet header fields of UDP packets that it forwards between Pledge and Registrar.
 {{fig-statefull2}} depiects how this state is used.

 ~~~~